ThinkR-open/lozen/README.md

   - `ae - Deploy a {golem} app on Posit Connect and its pkgdown on Gitlab Pages through GitLab CI/CD`: Publish your {golem}-related work
+  - `af - Deploy a pkgdown on Posit Connect and Gitlab Pages through GitLab CI/CD`: Publish the pkgdown of your R package on Gitlab Pages and Posit Connect

 *Documentation dedicated to the team who participates to the develompment of {lozen}*